oracle/python-oracledb/doc/src/api_manual/module.rst

     The ``pool_class`` parameter is expected to be a :ref:`ConnectionPool Object <connpool>` or a subclass of ConnectionPool.

+    The ``pool_name`` parameter is expected to be a string representing the name used to store and reference the pool in the python-oracledb connection pool cache.
+If this parameter is not specified, then the pool will not be added to the cache.
+The value of this parameter can be used with the :meth:`oracledb.get_pool()` and :meth:`oracledb.connect()` methods to
+    access the pool.
+See :ref:`connpoolcache`.

     The ``params`` parameter is expected to be of type :ref:`PoolParams
     <poolparam>` and contains parameters that are used to create the pool.